 We asked our reviewers to test 11 kids’ trackers by wearing each one for a day, and going for a run in them as well.
 We asked the reviewers to look for ease of set-up, range of functions, style, accuracy, reliability (battery life, for example), fun add-ons and value for money.

-For more on kitchen gadgets, visit our review section and find over 200 practical buyer's guides offering unbiased advice on what equipment is worth investing in, including reviews of high chairs, student kitchen kit and play kitchens.
+For more on kitchen gadgets, visit our reviews section and find over 400 practical buyer’s guides offering unbiased advice on what equipment is worth investing in, including reviews of high chairs, student kitchen kit and play kitchens.

 Garmin Vívofit Jr. 2 activity tracker